web-push-libs/web-push/README.md

 - *endpoint* is the endpoint URL;
 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

+## Projects using web-push

+- TicTacToe with offline and Push support using Service Workers - https://github.com/marco-c/tictactoe